fatihkaradag/realtime_data_monitoring/README.md

-# realtime_data_monitoring

-Project Title: Real-time Data Monitoring Dashboard
+# Real-time Data Monitoring Dashboard

 Description:
 Build a real-time data monitoring dashboard that collects, processes, and displays data from various sources.
 This project will involve building both backend and frontend components, integrating with databases, and deploying the application using containerization.